Waffle House: 1960s-1990s

+Since 2000

-In 2007, Waffle House repurchased the original restaurant, which was sold by the chain in the early 1970s.
+In 2007, Waffle House repurchased the original restaurant, which had been sold by the chain in the early 1970s.
 The company restored it using original blueprints for use as a private company museum.
 The museum is used primarily for internal corporate events and tours.

 In 2008, one of the biggest Waffle House franchises in the southeast, North Lake Foods, was bought out by Waffle House, Inc. North Lake Foods filed for Chapter 11 bankruptcy protection and closed some stores.
 Waffle House, Inc. plans to rehabilitate the franchise.
 In early 2009, East Coast Waffles bought North Lake Foods to become a new franchise.

-The founders of the Waffle House brand died in 2017 within less than two months of each other: Joe Rogers Sr. died on March 3 and Tom Forkner on April 26.
+The founders of the Waffle House brand died in 2017 within two months of each other: Joe Rogers Sr. died on March 3 and Tom Forkner on April 26.
+On September 8, 2024, it was reported that Walter G. Ehmer, who oversaw Waffle House since 2012, had died.